It is always the perfect time to consider photography gadgets to add to your photography repertoire.

 7. Back up Battery and Charger

-Not only should you have a back up SD card as part of your photography gadgets, but you should also have a back up Camera Battery along with your Battery Charger.
-I have never taken so many photos in a day that I have needed to change batteries, but I have definitely come close.
+Not only should you have a back up SD card as part of your photography gadgets, but you should also have a back up Camera Battery along with your Battery Charger [affiliate].
+I have never taken so many photos in a day that I have needed to change batteries while I was out and about, but I have definitely come close.

 The battery and battery charger are specific to each camera style.
 Make sure you find the battery and charger that match your camera.